Undergrounding utilities, status, history

 - November: CPUC staff reversed its position that denied the varience and proposed that Phase 2 should proceed as a 20-A project.

 2020 Hope reigns, but COVID-19 disrupts plans

 - March: With COVID's attack on the City budget, suddenly DOT could not find a way to pay the consultant's fee to manage the street lighting and administrative tasks the City is responsible for.
-PPNA appealed to the mayor and instantly, funds were released.
+PPNA appealed to the mayor and funds were released.

 - July: Council passes resolution to accept the contract of Harris & Associates to manage the city's portion of the project.

 - Year-long: PPNA lobbies to expedite Phase 3 after learning the CPUC is expected to rule soon on terminating all Rule 20A projects over a 10-year period.